Pepinko81/sentinel-view/README.md

 Fail2Ban Web Dashboard – Server Security Monitor

+> **⚠️ SECURITY NOTICE**: This application requires system-level access to fail2ban and may execute privileged commands.
+> - Always use strong authentication tokens
+> - Run in a secure network environment
+> - Review and restrict script execution permissions
+> - Keep dependencies updated
+> - Do not expose to public internet without proper security measures

 A comprehensive web-based dashboard for monitoring and managing fail2ban security configurations, active bans, and server security metrics.

 ## Project Overview